Computer Task Group (NASDAQ:CTG) Updates FY 2022 Earnings Guidance

 Computer Task Group (NASDAQ:CTG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.64-$0.72 for the period, compared to the consensus earnings per share estimate of $0.69.
 The company issued revenue guidance of $360.00 million-$380.00 million, compared to the consensus revenue estimate of $384.84 million.

-A number of brokerages have recently issued reports on CTG.
-Zacks Investment Research cut shares of Computer Task Group from a hold rating to a sell rating in a research report on Thursday, March 10th.
-StockNews.com began coverage on shares of Computer Task Group in a research report on Friday.
+Several brokerages recently issued reports on CTG.
+StockNews.com began coverage on Computer Task Group in a research note on Friday, May 13th.
 They issued a buy rating for the company.
+Zacks Investment Research downgraded shares of Computer Task Group from a hold rating to a sell rating in a research report on Thursday, March 10th.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-LPL Financial LLC acquired a new position in Computer Task Group during the third quarter worth about $80,000.
-Millennium Management LLC boosted its holdings in Computer Task Group by 16.9% in the third quarter.
-Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock valued at $127,000 after acquiring an additional 2,304 shares during the last quarter.
-Citadel Advisors LLC bought a new stake in Computer Task Group in the second quarter valued at approximately $286,000.
-Morgan Stanley boosted its stake in Computer Task Group by 15.0% during the first quarter.
-Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock worth $296,000 after acquiring an additional 4,055 shares in the last quarter.
-Finally, BlackRock Inc. boosted its stake in Computer Task Group by 0.6% during the fourth quarter.
-BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock worth $2,826,000 after acquiring an additional 1,827 shares in the last quarter.
-53.00% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+LPL Financial LLC bought a new position in shares of Computer Task Group during the 3rd quarter worth about $80,000.
+Millennium Management LLC boosted its position in shares of Computer Task Group by 16.9% during the 3rd quarter.
+Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock worth $127,000 after purchasing an additional 2,304 shares in the last quarter.
+Citadel Advisors LLC bought a new position in shares of Computer Task Group during the 2nd quarter worth about $286,000.
+Morgan Stanley boosted its position in shares of Computer Task Group by 15.0% during the 1st quarter.
+Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock worth $296,000 after purchasing an additional 4,055 shares in the last quarter.
+Finally, State Street Corp boosted its position in shares of Computer Task Group by 2.8% during the 1st quarter.
+State Street Corp now owns 58,271 shares of the information technology services provider’s stock worth $569,000 after purchasing an additional 1,586 shares in the last quarter.
+53.00% of the stock is currently owned by institutional investors and hedge funds.

 About Computer Task Group (Get Rating)